-The tax system in Macedonia is established so as that each main type of tax is regulated by separate piece of legislation and a number of bylaws issued based on them, including:
+The tax system in North Macedonia is established so as that each main type of tax is regulated by separate piece of legislation and a number of bylaws issued based on them, including::

-These laws primarily deal with substantial issues in their respective tax areas, provided that they also prescribe certain specific procedural rules of importance for that tax are.
+These laws primarily deal with substantial issues in their respective tax areas, provided that they also prescribe certain specific procedural rules of importance for that tax.

 In addition to the above, there are a number of laws establishing numerous so-called para-fiscal charges, such as court and administrative fees and other local fees.

-Macedonia has a tax system characterized with low tax rates.
+North Macedonia has a tax system characterized with low tax rates.
 The profit of resident legal entities is subject to corporate income tax at 10%.
-Personal income is also subject to a flat 10% tax rate.
-Rates of social security contributions for employment income are set in aggregate rate of 27% from the gross salary.
+Personal income is subject to progressive and flat tax rates depending on the type and amount of the generated income.
+Rates of social security contributions for employment income are set in aggregate rate of 27.5% from the gross salary.

-Certain types of income generated by non-resident legal entities re subject to special tax regime.
-The interests, royalties, dividends, income from services as well as capital gains are subject to tax at rate of 10%.
+Certain types of income generated by non-resident legal entities are subject to special tax regime.
+The incomes from industrial property rights, lease and sub-lease, capital, capital gains, games of chance and from insurance are subject to tax at rate of 15%.

 The standard VAT rate is 18%.
 Certain goods and services (e.g. computers, pharmaceuticals, food products, public transportation etc.) are taxed at a reduced VAT rate of 5%.
 The Law on VAT provides for a list of exemptions, which include the supply of banking and financial services, insurance, health and education.